 - Authenticate via LDAP(S), Active Directory (AD, ADS), or database

 - Ban IPs or block accounts in real time

 Tracking and Auditing

 Using the FileCatalyst Workflow product, every transaction in and out of the system is tracked at a global and user account level.
 This means tracking extends to custom statuses based on the file’s progress through your organization’s workflow.

 FileCatalyst Server also provides a way to pull reports of transactional data into preconfigured graphs, or CSV files, to use with your own tools.
 These reports are available from a FileCatalyst Server used with any product in the FileCatalyst family.

 Delivery and Email

 FTP and HTTP lack sophisticated ways to easily share files with arbitrary individuals or groups.
 Email is easy to use for this purpose: just select recipients and attach files.
 However, attachment sizes are very limited and delivery tracking is absent.
-FileCatalyst Webmail solves these problems by providing a system that uses email to its best advantage, letting you send files of any size to anyone with an email address.
+FileCatalyst Workflow solves these problems by providing tools to let you send files of any size to anyone with an email address.
 Moreover, the entire history of delivery and receipt is tracked.